 Payments under the SPP will be processed as soon as practicable upon the following events:

-if you retire on account of long-term disability prior to the first of the month in which you attain age 55, the first of the month in which you attain age 55
+- if you retire on account of long-term disability prior to the first of the month in which you attain age 55, the first of the month in which you attain age 55; or